 Jason: The SEO world has to adapt to that.
 It's not just keywords and links.
 It was word counting and link counting, but it's not that anymore.
 It's part of an overall strategy.

 We need to think that way, because if our clients are still obsessing about traffic, we're never going to sell to them.
-Traffic from Google is dropping.
+Traffic is dropping from Google.
 So we need to look at this in the wider context, and we need to start showing our clients that the branding on the SERP, all the places we appear, is already an opportunity.

 You don't need clicks, you need your name in front of people.

-I would say starting out, think of all the online representations of your brand, think where people are going to be interacting with your brand, and think at what point you want them to visit your site.
+I would say to anybody starting out, think brand, think of the representations online of your brand, think where people are going to be interacting with your brand, and think at what point you want them to visit your site.

 You want them to visit your site when they're ready to buy.